developerjillur/nexalance-claude-code-kit/README.md

 2. Open Claude Code panel (Spark icon in sidebar)
 3. Type: "Continue" or "Resume"
 4. Claude Code loads MemPalace memory → reads SESSION.md → resumes exact task

+Note: If Claude Code asks what to do, reply:
+"Read the CLAUDE.md and docs/SESSION.md, then resume where you left off."
 ```

 ### Switch projects